-Medical school takes six years, then add the five for biomedicine and on top of that hours and hours, evenings and weekends spend reading articles related to nutrition, lifestyle and health – and this is what you get.
-Two bizzare ideas – that I think are the actual truth about weight loss.
+Medical school takes six years, then add the five for biomedicine and on top of that hours and hours, evenings and weekends spend reading articles related to nutrition, lifestyle and health – and this is what you get: two bizarre ideas, which I think are the actual truth about weight loss.

 Losing weight is a very complex and difficult issue, and you might need to come back to this blog post and use many others for inspiration on your weight loss journey.

-But, there is something about the secrets in this post that just might change the way you look at weight loss… or at least laugh at my silly ideas, haha.
+But, there is something about the secrets in this post that just might change the way you look at weight loss… so let’s begin!

 The first bizarre thing I think about weight loss is…